Jennifer Rainin, PhD, Chief Executive Officer

 Dr. Jen Rainin has served as CEO of the Kenneth Rainin Foundation since its public launch in 2009.
 She previously worked as a teacher and literacy specialist, earning her doctorate in education from the University of Illinois, Chicago along the way.

 Jen’s deep commitment to philanthropy was instilled early on by her father and she continues to be personally involved in supporting numerous nonprofits and community based organizations.
 She helped establish and provide ongoing support to the Center for Colitis and Crohn’s Disease at the University of California, San Francisco, and has also participated in fundraising for HIV/AIDS, Fragile X, Multiple Sclerosis, Breast Cancer and Cystic Fibrosis.
 Jen serves as the board president for Court 13 Arts in New Orleans, was a founding member of the San Francisco Ballet’s Encore Group, and has volunteered in the production department of the San Francisco International Film Festival.
-Her leadership and dedication to philanthropic efforts have been recognized through key awards, including the 2015 Outstanding Foundation award from the Association of Fundraising Professionals, Golden Gate Chapter, Inside Philanthropy 2014 IPPY award, and being named the Crohn’s and Colitis Foundation of America’s 2013 Champion of Hope.
+Her leadership and dedication to philanthropic efforts have been recognized through key awards, including the 2015 Outstanding Foundation award from the Association of Fundraising Professionals, Golden Gate Chapter; Inside Philanthropy’s 2014 IPPY award; and Crohn’s and Colitis Foundation of America’s 2013 Champion of Hope.

 Jen actively engages with grantees and experts in the field, bringing people together to create new ideas and collaborations, and listening to ideas outside of philanthropy’s traditional circles.